Explore 3-D Volumetric Data with Volume Viewer App

 Specify Dimensions--You can specify the dimensions in the X, Y, and Z directions.

-Upsample To Cube--The Volume Viewer calculates a scale factor that makes the number of samples in each dimension the same as the largest dimension in the volume.
+Upsample To Cube--Volume Viewer calculates a scale factor that makes the number of samples in each dimension the same as the largest dimension in the volume.
 This setting can make non-isotropically sampled data appear scaled more correctly.

 This part of the example describes how to use the Volume Viewer Rendering Editor to modify your view of the data.
 Using the Rendering Editor, you can: